genericlady/find_salon/README.md

 # A command line tool that finds salons near your location

 * a user types find-salon and shows a list of salons with services, price range, address and ratings.
+* list results

 1. Tease Hair Group - 4.6 - reviews: 10
    199 2nd Ave - (212) 725-7088

 * a user selects a number and can read the reviews if there are any
 * a user can add a salon to their bookmarks

+# How to get an external ip address in ruby

 # Notes